-Taschen, in partnership with FWA, known for its recognition of the best sites on the Internet, has just released a book that tells the story of Design on the Web, or Webdesign as you prefer.
+The publisher Taschen in partnership with the FWA site, known for its recognition of the best sites on the Internet, has just announced the release of a book that tells the story of Web Design, or Webdesign as you prefer.

 Study the past if you want to decipher the future.

-The book is a collection of examples of the evolution of the Internet over the past 30 years, from its beginnings on desktops to modern day mobile and virtual reality.
-In the same you can find examples of what we have today as something common, such as:
+The book is a collection of examples of the evolution of the internet over the past 30 years, from its beginnings on desktops to modern days with cell phones and virtual reality.
+In it you can find examples of what we have today as something common, for example:

 - 1st site with sound